Research Team

 Postdoctoral Fellow

-Graduate Student
+Graduate students

 Mandy Vasquez

-Graduate Student
+Graduate student

 Mandy graduated in April 2020 from the Université de Montréal where she completed a bachelor’s degree in psychology.
 She accomplished her Honor program under Dr Sophie Bergeron’s supervision.
 She is therefore completing her second year as a PhD student in Clinical Psychology (R/I) at the Université du Québec à Trois-Rivières under Dr Marie-Pier Vaillancourt-Morel’s supervision.
 In 2020, she obtained a Graduate Scholarship from the Interdisciplinary Research Centre on Intimate Relationship Problems and Sexual Abuse.
 She also received the Joseph-Armand Bombardier CGS Master’s Scholarships from the Social Sciences and Humanities Research Council of Canada as well as a master’s research scholarship from the Fonds de recherche du Québec – Society and Culture for the 2021-2022 competitions.
 Her research interests are diverse, including motivations for pornography use, domestic violence, and sexual well-being.
 At the clinical level, Mandy is interested in marital therapy and issues surrounding personality disorders.